nschwiet/nschwiet.github.io/_pages/about.md

   - /about.html
 ---

 I am a MLIS student in the Department of Information Studies at UCLA.
-My interests include surveillance, information literacy, and games.
+My interests include surveillance, aesthetics, and games.

 Portfolios
 ======